liveswrittenbyhand/digital-exhibition/pages/about.md

 We also thank Sue Kellerman, Judith O Sieg Chair for Preservation and Jacqui Quinn, Preservation Services Manager for hosting and facilitating our workshops with Bill Minter at the Conservation Centre.
 Bethann Rea, Digital Collections Management Librarian and Sarah Bildner, Digital Production Supervisor in Preservation, Conservation and Digitization must be thanked profusely for capturing beautiful images of the exhibition items at record speed.

-Colleagues in Penn State Special Collections, especially Racine Amos, Special Collections Librarian for Instruction, Outreach and Engagement, provided invaluable support throughout the semester and warrant gratitude.
+Colleagues in Penn State Special Collections, especially Racine Amos, Special Collections Librarian for Instruction, Outreach and Engagement, provided invaluable support throughout the semester and warrant immense gratitude.